TienPhanDev/Hargray_Challenge/README.md

 • Ability to maintain a list of the last 5 terms searched
 • Ability to handle exception errors, gracefully
-• Ability to log such exceptions to assist in troubleshooting
+• Ability to log such exceptions to assist in troubleshooting HTTP status codes, like HTTP verbs, have well-defined meanings although it is so easy just to return 404 or Not Found, 200 or OK, and 500 or Internal Server Error.
+Use status codes that make sense, for the sake of other developers.
+While it is tempting to simply return 200 (OK), 404 (Not Found), and 500 (Internal Server Error), HTTP status codes — very much like HTTP verbs — have well-defined meanings.
+For the benefit of other developers, use status codes that make sense.
+For example, if we have a uniqueness constraint on Project name, we should return a conflict status on creation attempt for name clashes to let the developers understand where they went wrong.

+The exception to the rule is when an item exists but the API user does not have the right access privileges to act on it.
+While it might be tempting to return a 403 (Forbidden), this in and of itself provides an attacker with information about the existence of the item.
+Instead, return a 404 if the user cannot access the record, no matter what the reason.

 4. Comments
 Please take a few minutes to write a couple sentences about the project, what you were thinking in the way you laid  out your code and any questions, comments or confusions you had with the project.